As we near the end of the tax year, here are 8 end-of-year tax planning tips.

 It’s coming up toward the end of the year, and amidst planning for the holidays and gearing up for those New Year’s resolutions, there’s another subject that should be top of mind for you: taxes.

-Here are nine planning tips when it comes to your year-end taxes and how to make them work to your advantage.
+Here are eight planning tips when it comes to your year-end taxes and how to make them work to your advantage.

 1. DONATE LONG-TERM APPRECIATED SECURITIES